Ethics and Malpractice

 Each reviewer makes a voluntary contribution to their time.
 Reviewers play a critical part in ensuring the editorial decision-making process is as high-quality as possible.

-Reviewers must have an impartial assessment of the paper based on their existing knowledge of the field, as well as previous research and literature.
+Reviewers must have an impartial assessment of the paper based on their existing knowledge of the field and previous research and literature.
 They are required to complete their evaluations within the deadline specified when the request for review was accepted.
 This timeliness is critical in assisting writers in completing their manuscripts in a fair amount of time and in ensuring that journal issues are published on time.
 Reviewers are required to notify the publisher of any significant resemblance to other articles they are aware of.
 They are obligated to maintain the confidentiality of all analysis materials.
 Additionally, reviewers are required to notify the editor whether they feel they may be in a position to profit from the review (for example, but not limited to, declaring any professional or personal relationship which might compromise the review).

 Decisions of publication

 The editors ensure that all manuscripts submitted for consideration of publication receive peer review by at least two experts.
-The Editor-in-Chief or managing editor is responsible for selecting manuscripts for publication from those sent to the journal, taking into account the work's validity, value to academics and audiences, the views of critics, and all other applicable legal provisions including libel, copyright infringement, and plagiarism.
+The Editor-in-Chief or managing editor is responsible for selecting manuscripts for publication from those sent to the journal, taking into account the work's validity, value to academics and audiences, the views of critics, and all other applicable legal provisions, including libel, copyright infringement, and plagiarism.
 When making this determination, the Editor-in-Chief or managing editor can consult with other editors or reviewers.